A simple step by step tutorial guide on how to boil and peel green bananas with ease so that they are readily available

-Next, from the top of the vegetable, lightly score along the skin towards the end tip.
-Don’t drive the knife too deep into the flesh as this will come off with the external part, simply make the incision with the tip of the knife.
+Next, from the top of the fruit, lightly score along the skin towards the end tip.
+Don't drive the knife too deep into the flesh as this will come off with the external part, simply make the incision with the tip of the knife.

-Carefully add the bananas to the saucepan with pre boiling water and leave to simmer under low heat for roughly 20 minutes or until tender.
+Carefully add the bananas to the saucepan of boiling water and leave to simmer under low heat for roughly 20 minutes or until tender.

 This is perfectly normal and simply part of the cooking process.
 After approximately 20 minutes, the bananas should be soft, you can determine whether they are cooked by pricking it with a fork.

-Once the bananas are completely cooked, remove saucepan from cooker and set aside until the water is cool and drain.
+Once the bananas are completely cooked, remove the saucepan from the cooker and set aside until the water is cool and drain.